TanishqDsharma/Audit_Reports/AuditFindings__Beedle.md

   * 9950 / 10000 = 0.995 → rounded down to 0.

 **Recommended Mitigation:** Import & use fixed-point arithmetic math libraries

+### [L-11] Users can be prevented by Operator from borrowing from a pool

+**Description:** When a user tries to borrow from a pool, another malicious user can frontrun the user by borrowing a large amount of tokens from the pool leaving it almost out of liquidity.
+Now,  when the user transaction goes for taking the loan it gets reverted as the malicious user already taken the loan almost leaving no funds resulting transaction being reverted.

+**Impact:** This can be treated as DOS since customers are not able to take any loan and it also a problem for lenders as they wont be able to earn any interest on the loan as the malicious user immediately repays it.

+**Recommended Mitigations:**
+Include a minimum interest fee if the loan duration is less than a certain time to discourage this behavior.